Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 - ROM target: ~0–110°–115°; extension at 0°.

-- Driving/work: Consider returning to desk work; right‑knee drivers often cleared around 4–6+ weeks—confirm with surgeon.
+- Driving/work: Desk work may resume around 3–6 weeks; right‑knee drivers are often cleared around 4–6+ weeks—confirm with your surgeon.

 Weeks 7–12

-- Function: 30–45 min walks; increase bike resistance gradually; pool walking when wound healed.
+- Function: 30–45 min walks; gradually increase bike resistance; pool walking once wound is fully healed.

 - ROM target: Up to ~120° (some achieve more/less and still function excellently).

-- Sports: Low‑impact (walking, cycling, swimming); avoid running/jumping/contact sports unless advised otherwise.
+- Sports: Low‑impact (walking, cycling, swimming).
+Avoid running/jumping/contact sports unless advised.

 3–6 Months